iterative/dvc/docs/doc.rst

 Using DVC Commands
 ==================

-Since DVC is a command-line application, the appropriate method of use of DVC commands is essential to properly utilize it to the benefit of your machine learning projects.
+DVC is a command-line tool.
 The typical method of use of DVC is as follows

-* You initialize a local DVC repository with **dvc init** command
+* In an existing Git repository initialize a DVC repository with **dvc init** command.
-* You pull or import data files into DVC repository either with **dvc pull** command or via external process invoked by **dvc run** command
+* Copy source files for modeling into the repository (without checking out to Git) and convert the files in DVC data files with **dvc add** command.
+* Process source data files by your data processing and modeling code through **dvc run** command.
+In this command generated DVC files to describe these processing steps.
+* Use **--outs** option to specify **dvc run** command outputs which should be to be converted to DVC data files after the code is completed.
-* You clone a git repo with the code of your ML application pipeline
+* You clone a git repo with the code of your ML application pipeline.
+However, it does not copy DVC cache.
+Use cloud storage settings and **dvc push** command to share the cache (data).
-* You execute the steps in your ML pipeline as needed (**dvc run** command is often used to run respective processes/steps of your ML pipeline)
-* You use **dvc repro** command to quickly reproduce your ML pipeline on a new iteration, once either the data item files or the source code of your ML application are modified
+* You use **dvc repro** command to quickly reproduce your pipeline on a new iteration, once either the data item files or the source code of your ML application are modified.
-* You push the results of calculations back to your data storage using **dvc push** command

-**Note:** please refer to “Further Reading” section to see in-depth articles and tutorials on the end-to-end ML pipeline setup with DVC for real-world ML projects in Python and R.

 ========================
 DVC Commands Cheat Sheet